© Sergiy Palamarchuk / Shutterstock.com

 Smart TV

-When it comes to choosing a television, this is often regarded as one of the biggest purchase decisions.
-Sony has made the transition over to Google’s TV platform also known as Google TV and it’s incredibly intuitive, especially for current Android users.
-There’s thousands of applications available from Google’s Play Store including games as well as more streaming apps featuring more movies and TV shows than you can ever hope to watch.
-It’s smart, it offers Google Assistant for voice help and using Google AI, has an outstanding recommendation engine that helps flag new shows or movies you might want to watch.
+When it comes to choosing a television, the “smart” system is regarded as one of the biggest factors.
+Sony has transitioned to Google TV and it’s incredibly intuitive, especially for current Android users.
+Over 10,000 applications are available including games and every streaming service available today.
+Simply stated, it’s smart and it offers Google Assistant for voice help.
+As a bonus, Google TV’s recommendation engine is top-notch suggesting shows or movies you might want to watch.

-LG’s webOS platform has received some recent revamps which has helped increase its flexibility and user friendliness.
-That it adds things like a gaming optimizer is just nice but it still doesn’t quite compare to the strength and user experience of Google TV.
+LG’s webOS platform has received some recent revamps which has helped increase its flexibility and user-friendliness.
+Adding things like a gaming optimizer is nice, but it still doesn’t compare to the strength of Google TV.
 You need to dig deeper into settings to get it set up exactly the way you want it, which is not necessarily the best experience for first-time users.
 Additionally, while LG has a lot of streaming apps available, it’s helpful to check and make sure that the app you want is available before buying.

 Remote